facebookresearch/hydra/website/docs/tutorials/basic/running_your_app/6_tab_completion.md

 ### Install tab completion
 Get the exact command to install the completion from `--hydra-help`.
-Currently, Bash and Fish are supported.
-We are relying on the community to implement completion plugins for additional shells.
+Currently, Bash, zsh and Fish are supported.
+We are relying on the community to implement tab completion plugins for additional shells.

 Fish support requires version >= 3.1.2.
 Previous versions will work but add an extra space after `.`.